Wi-Fi Setup Best Practices

 - OtO will only work on 2.4 GHz frequency.

-- Test the Wi-Fi strength with the app before you mount and connect your device.
+- Test the Wi-Fi strength with the app before you mount and connect your device to water.
 The Wi-Fi signal strength that your phone gets could be different from what OtO will receives.

 - Make sure to pick a place within range of your network.
 Thick or insulated walls can greatly reduce Wi-Fi signal strength even if your router is close by.

 Wi-Fi Troubleshooting Checklist

-If you are having issues with Wi-Fi or are in the middle of setting up your smart device for the first time, here are a few things to consider:
+If you are having issues with Wi-Fi or are in the middle of setting up your smart device for the first time, try these steps in order:

 - Ensure your router is powered on and is broadcasting on a 2.4 GHz network.
 If you have a dual-band router, make sure to connect to the 2.4 GHz band—not the 5 GHz band.

 - Turn the switch / press the button to wake OtO.
 If the LED light does not indicate any color, your battery is dead and you will need to recharge in order to connect to Wi-Fi.

 - Try restarting your router.
 Most routers just need to be unplugged and plugged back in to restart them, it might not be a bad idea to consult your router's documentation for specific instructions.
 Once your router finishes restarting, test it by connecting to your Wi-Fi network with a laptop or a mobile device.

 - If your OtO device was already connected previously, check the signal strength on the OtO app by going into the Devices Menu.
 A low signal strength at "Not Good" or lower could account for connection issues.